thibaultduponchelle/thibaultduponchelle.github.io/_drafts/2025-04-30-The-very-strange-mister-Wu.md

 Mister Wu was a foreigner, mostly hanging out with people from same country during lunch but working in a team of international developers.

-He was dressed exactly the same, every single day.
+He was dressed the same, exactly the same, every single day.
 Pants and T-Shirt, black.
 He was never wearing a jacket during winter, whatever the weather.

 Mister Wu was living near the workplace and going at work by foot.